What is address reuse?

 Address reuse is when a single bitcoin address is used repeatedly for different transactions.
 Ideally, every bitcoin address is only used once.
 Reusing addresses can have negative implications such as diminished privacy and diminished security.

-The most private and secure way to use bitcoin is to use a brand new address for every transaction.
-One way to do this through Swan is to now upload to your Swan account a list of addresses generated from an extended public key.
+The most private and secure way to use bitcoin is to use a brand-new address for every transaction.
+One way to do this through Swan is to upload to your Swan account a list of addresses generated from an extended public key.

 Why is address reuse discouraged?